uvarc/rc-website/content/userinfo/rivanna/basepod.md

 - NVLink for fast multi-GPU communication
 - GPUDirect RDMA Peer Memory for fast multi-node multi-GPU communication
-- GPUDirect Storage with 200 TB IBM ESS3200 (NVMe) SpectrumScale storage array which makes it ideal for the following types of jobs:
+- GPUDirect Storage with 200 TB IBM ESS3200 (NVMe) SpectrumScale storage array

+which makes it ideal for the following types of jobs:
-- The job needs multiple GPUs and/or even multiple nodes.
+- The job needs multiple GPUs on a single node or even multiple nodes.
 - The job (can be single- or multi-GPU) is I/O intensive.
 - The job (can be single- or multi-GPU) requires more than 40 GB GPU memory.
 (The non-POD nodes with the highest GPU memory are the regular A100 nodes with 40 GB GPU memory.)